||CPE Credit: 8

 Bribery, corruption and money laundering are often regarded as acceptable costs of doing business, particularly in international exchanges.
 The ACFE's comprehensive course, Bribery in International Business Transactions, illustrates the importance of combating these frauds on a global basis and the need to design and implement international standards.
 This course also provides an in-depth examination of international bribery and its impact on businesses worldwide.

-Bribery and money laundering definitions, schemes and risk assessment
+Define bribery and money laundering, types of schemes and risk assessment

 Table of Contents